 After the conclusion of MEUS, you will receive a feedback form in which you can share your thoughts and views on MEUS as an experience, including what you enjoyed most and where you feel things could improve.
 Your feedback would mean the world to us!

 I really enjoyed MEUS!
 Can I take part again?

 Unfortunately not.
 MEUS has a one-time policy to enable as many people as possible to take part and experience our conference.
 Nevertheless, MEUS is only one of multiple MEU conferences organised by Bringing Europeans Together France, so make sure to follow our social media page to find out more about our other conferences.
 Likewise, there are plenty of other conferences organised around Europe by our fellow BETA branches, so make sure to take a peek at the BETA Europe website and follow updates from conferences around Europe on their social media platforms!

-How can I stay in touch with participants from MEUS 2021?
+How can I stay in touch with participants from MEUS?

 We have a dedicated MEUS alumni LinkedIn group and a dedicated newsletter just for MEUS alumni.
-Once MEUS 2021 comes to a close, we will be sure to send you links to both and we highly encourage you joining to stay in the loop with everything MEUS-related!
+Once an edition of MEUS comes to a close, we send participants links to both and we highly encourage them to stay in the loop with everything MEUS-related!
 Alternatively, the best way of staying in touch is to join the next Organising Team of MEUS, with a large number of participants continuing with their MEUS adventure in the form of taking on the role of Organiser the year after their participation - please consider doing the same!